Triangulated categories of relative 1-motives

 This work is based on the main part of my PhD thesis, done under the supervision of Joseph Ayoub at the University of Z\"urich.
 I would like to thank him dearly for his constant support, both mathematical and personal.

 My thesis was reviewed by Annette Huber and Mikhail Bondarko, and I thank them for their comments.
-I would also like to thank Giuseppe Ancona, Luca Barbieri-Viale, Javier Fresan, Annette Huber, Shane Kelly, Andrew Kresch, Michel Raynaud and Alberto Vezzani for discussions or e-mail exchanges on the topic of this paper.
+I would also like to thank Giuseppe Ancona, Luca Barbieri-Viale, Javier Fresan, Annette Huber, Shane Kelly, Andrew Kresch, Michel Raynaud, Vaibhav Vaish and Alberto Vezzani for discussions or e-mail exchanges on the topic of this paper.
 Finally, I thank the reviewer of the first submitted version for his or her extremely thorough reading, for catching several mistakes and providing many suggestions for improvement.